Detalii

 But after discovering the family bond that unites them, new problems will come to stand in the way of the two teenagers, and both must learn to use love to overcome class barriers and the obstacles of those around them.

-These two young people continue their steps within the BL universe, after starring in the series 'Hit Bite Love' and the film 'Firstly "Like" You, fictions in which Jur plays "Burger" Burinphat, and Newyear plays King.
+With 'Addicted Heroine', Jur and Newyear continue their steps into the BL universe, after starring in the series 'Hit Bite Love' and the film 'Firstly "Like" You, fictions in which the former plays "Burger" Burinphat , and Newyear plays King.

-With themes such as homosexual romance, coming of age, youth and their way of facing life, family roles, poverty, daily life, self-discovery and acceptance, the series stars August Vachiravit Paisarnkulwong (remembered by play Pete, one of the two protagonists of the two seasons of 'Love Sick the Series', which marked his acting debut) as Hero Rahat, and Mac Nattapat Nimjirawat as Poppy Luesil, in his first leading role after participating in numerous films and series, such as 'The Broken Us' and 'My Forever Sunshine'.
+With themes such as homosexual romance, coming of age, youth and their way of facing life, family roles, economic contradictions, daily life, self-discovery and acceptance, the series stars August Vachiravit Paisarnkulwong (remembered for playing Pete, one of the protagonists of the two seasons of 'Love Sick the Series', which marked his acting debut, nothing more and nothing less than under the orders of the director of 'Addicted Heroine') as Hero Rahat, and Mac Nattapat Nimjirawat as Poppy Luesil, in her first leading role after participating in numerous films and series, such as 'The Broken Us' and 'My Forever Sunshine'.

 But in my opinion, the biggest mistake is having turned the strong and independent character played by Mac into a lame perfect student overwhelmed by shyness and timidness.

 Despite its beautiful photography and remarkable music, the series does not awaken in me the same emotions that I experienced when reading the novel.
-This is mainly because the greatness of the original work and the two failed Chinese versions of it ('Addicted' and 'Stay With Me The Series') lies in the strength and independence of the personalities of the two protagonists and the inevitable clash of these throughout the entire relationship, and this is weighed down by changing the character of Poppy, whose name even makes me laugh.
+This is mainly because the greatness of the original work and the two failed Chinese versions of it lies in the strength and independence of the personalities of the two protagonists and the inevitable clash of the same, and this is weighed down with the changes introduced in 'Addicted Heroine', which murder the novel.

 Considerați utilă această recenzie?